 GNHWPCA Pipe Lining Program

-Pipe lining is a trenchless rehabilitation process used to repair existing pipelines.
+Cured in Place Pipe (CIPP) lining is a proven trenchless rehabilitation process used to repair existing pipelines.
 Benefits include: